Nithya-jakkampudi/blood-disease-prediction/README.md

 # Model Performance

-The models were evaluated using standard classification metrics:
+The models were trained using a train-test split approach and evaluated using standard classification metrics.

 | Model                | Accuracy | Precision | Recall | ROC-AUC |
 |---------------------|----------|-----------|--------|---------|